Psalm 103

 For his book, he included four paraphrases based on Psalm 103.
 The most popular of these has been the second, “Praise, my soul, the King of heaven,” given in five stanzas of six lines.

-Later editions include brackets around the fourth stanza, indicating that stanza is to be omitted if the entire paraphrase is deemed too long to sing in public worship.
+Later editions include brackets around the fourth stanza, indicating the stanza is to be omitted if the entire paraphrase is deemed too long to sing in public worship.
 In the posthumous editions edited by his son-in-law, the Rev. John Roughton Hogg, the third line of the second stanza was altered to read “Praise him still the same as ever.”

 II.
 Text: Analysis